jbelien/elections-be-api/README.md

 - L : Bureau principal de collège / Collegehoofdbureau
 - R : Royaume / Koninkrijk

+🔧 You can add `?test` to all the queries to access test data.
+By default, it will return "intermediate" results ; if you want final results, add `?test&final` to the queries.

 ### Initial data (Format I)

 GET `/format-i/entities/{year:[0-9]{4}}/{type:\w+}` will give you the list of entities.